 Other the years, WildlyRead moved to a WordPress platform, and is now part of the larger WildlyLived online home for my book blogging, travel blogging, photography, arts & crafts, and other creative pursuits.
 WildlyLived is the hub for WildlyMade (photography, cards, books, and other hand-made/created items), WildlyRead (book blogging), and WildlyTraveled (travel blogging).
 It sounds like a lot, but really, I just like to be organized.

 So who’s actually writing this?
 My name is BrocheAroe (pronounced, vaguely, bruh-khuh a-roy), a portmanteau of my tribal names: Broche, meaning blessing/blessed from the Hebrew of my Levite Tribe, and Aroe, meaning spirit from the Bororo of my Aroroe Tribe in Brazil.
 I grew up traveling the world with my Anthropologist parents, and consequently feel comfortable in city, town, or country, connecting with all types of people.
 I’m a recovering bookaholic, with undergraduate degrees in English and Anthropology, and a Master of Fine Arts degree in Writing Literature for Children.
 I’ve worked in a museum library, a corporate bookstore (only once! #IndiesFirst), numerous independent bookstores, two publishing companies, and as an English teacher.

-Currently, I’m putting my Anthropology degree to work as the Marketing & Communications Coordinator for an international education program provider, meaning I split my time between the United States and New Zealand.
+Currently, I’m a children’s bookseller, frontline bookseller (meaning adult books, too), and Publicity Assistant at Quail Ridge Books in Raleigh, NC.
 I also continue to take on independent clients as I began my own consulting business in 2013, doing business and marketing development.
 Any extra time I have is spent working on my picture book manuscript, my young adult manuscript, and my first adult novel (with the occasional freelance writing gig on the side).
 Ultimately, I work hard to improve communication, foster cross-cultural exchange, and build community in both my personal and professional lives.